Bmartin2013/Kudamono/README.md

 ### Getting started

 1. Run `npm install` to download packages
-2. step into the project file and run `npm run start:api` to run the server side
+2. Step into the project file and run `npm run start:api` to run the server side
 3. Then run the `npm run start:dev` to run client side

 ### Coming soon